Stop before your op

 Because we are all different, some people will prefer one way to stop smoking as opposed to another.
 That is why GPs will be offering lots of different ways to go smoke free including:

-Nicotine Replacement Therapy (NRT) sprays, gum and patches to manage withdrawal
+• Nicotine Replacement Therapy (NRT) such as sprays, gum and patches help to manage withdrawal symptoms

-The CCG has worked closely with colleagues in the City of York Council’s Public Health Team to develop our policy which further promotes and enhances the important work of local stop smoking services and reinforces the CCG’s aim to achieve the best in health and wellbeing for everyone.
+“Working closely with our colleagues in the City of York Council’s Public Health Team has allowed us to develop our policy which further promotes and enhances the important work of local stop smoking services and reinforces our aim which is to achieve the best in health and wellbeing for everyone.”

 In line with ‘Healthy Lives, Healthy People; a tobacco control plan for England', local authorities and health professionals in the Vale of York area are committed to encourage more smokers to quit.

-These complications compromise the intended outcomes and increase the costs of care.
+“Such complications compromise the intended outcomes and increase the costs of care.
 Post-operative infections prolong hospital stay, increase admissions to intensive care and increase re-admission rates.
-Increased use of hospital beds and associated costs mean less opportunity to treat other patients.
+Increased use of hospital beds and associated costs mean less opportunity to treat other patients.”

 < Back to all news stories